vtex/vtex-courses/courses/service/05_events-triggers/en.md

 ## Introduction

-With the _Analytics_ client implemented, we want to use the _Events_ as trigger to the requests.
-This means that, for every event listened, we want to perform a request to the _Analytics_ app.
-So, for every X seconds, we will have a new data on **Live Products**.
+With the _Analytics_ client implemented, we want to use the _Events_ as a trigger to the requests.
+This means that for every event listened, we want to perform a request to the _Analytics_ app.
+So, for every X seconds, we will have new data on **Live Products**.

 ## Events